cardboard-iguana/cardboard-iguana.com/notes/gemini-compatible-markdown.md

 Instead of using two stars (\*\*) to denote bolded text, it’s probably better to use UPPER CASE for documents destined for Gemini.

-Note that Markdown requires that these characters be escaped, so text destined for Gemini will probably need to be processed to remove back-slashed escapes (\\).
+Since Markdown requires that these characters be escaped, so text destined for Gemini will need to be processed to remove back-slashed escapes (\\).
+Note that [md2gmi](https://github.com/tdemin/gmnhg) can handle this automatically.

 ### Lists